hezron2304/Delira/README.md

-# 🌴 Delira (MedanXplore)
+# 🌴 Delira

-**Delira** (MedanXplore) is a premium, all-in-one mobile application designed to elevate the tourism experience in Medan, Indonesia.
+**Delira**  is a premium, all-in-one mobile application designed to elevate the tourism experience in Medan, Indonesia.
 Built with Flutter and powered by AI, Delira provides travelers with a seamless journey from discovery and booking to on-the-ground exploration.

 ---